Everyone carp angler should know how to set up a method feeder rig with no excuse.

-If you’re unsure of how to tie a clinch knot you can watch the video below.
-It’s rather simple and provides a strong knot for attaching line to hooks, swivels or your quick change bead for your method feeder rig.
+If you’re unsure how to tie a clinch knot, you can watch the video below.
+It’s rather simple and provides a strong knot for attaching lines to hooks, swivels or your quick change bead for your method feeder rig.

-When fishing the method feeder the hook length will have quite a big impact on your catch rate.
+When fishing the method feeder, the hook length will greatly impact your catch rate.

-All you need to do is pull it out of the packet and attach it to your rig with no knots and frustration needed.
+All you need to do is pull it out of the packet and attach it to your rig with no knots and frustration.

-To try to ensure your hook length won’t snap from aggressive bites opt for a hook length with higher breaking strain than your mainline.
+To ensure your hook length won’t snap from aggressive bites opt for a hook length with higher breaking strain than your mainline.

-What type of hook length you use is generally up to you and personal preference.
+What type of hook length you use is generally up to you and your personal preference.